What Is a Will Trust?

 A lifetime trust allows beneficiaries to inherit funds before age 60 or 65 without paying tax on these earnings.

 Lifetime trusts allow parents to fund retirement and medical expenses even as children are able-to-work adults who are shouldering caregiving duties for disabled family members.

 The downside?
 It could become a tax burden for people who need the funds before they’re sixty-five.

-Lifetime trusts and tax
+Lifetime Trusts and Tax

-In contrast to a Will or other regular type of estate plan, a lifetime trust pays out funds only after the death of the person who set up the deal.
+A lifetime trust pays out funds only after the death of the person who set up the deal.
 This can be advantageous for those with disabilities or low incomes because they will have enough income during their lives but not when there is less public funding available.
 But it also might lead to tax burdens for people who need and use these funds before age sixty-five.

 Taxes on beneficiary earnings paid by a charitable organization are deductible.
 If you had given cash directly – this could make them an attractive option for parents trying to provide retirement and medical care.
 At the same time, children are able-to-work adults caring for disabled family members.

 Usually, discretionary trusts are also for people with disabilities or low incomes.

 Discretionary trusts provide a beneficiary with money to use on their terms without giving up control of the funds.
 Still, there is always the risk that they will not manage their finances well enough and make poor choices about spending them.